 Still today, Hopkins continues to lead the nation in research funding, and the academic culture stays true to its basis in the liberal arts.

-What's up with the s at the end of Johns?
+What's up with the "s" at the end of Johns?
 Johns is the surname of our founder’s great-grandmother.
-It’s just one of the many distinctive qualities that make us unique.

 In the news